 Home Buyer or Seller … Who is your Guardian Angel?

-- who is actually legally restricted in the advice and guidance that can be given to you
+- who is actually legally restricted from giving you advice and guidance?

 - what should your expectations for a broker/agent be?

 With the Arizona Real Estate Agency Disclosure and Election Form buyers and sellers “instruct” the Realtor® on the nature of the representation to be performed.
 This is NOT part of any contract.
 It’s simply an instruction from the client to the agent.
 The choices on the form are:

 A buyer should “instruct” his/her agent, by checking options #1 and #3, to be shown all qualifying choices irrespective of who the listing agent or brokerage is.

 A seller should “instruct” his/her agent by checking options #2 and #3, to ensure the property is presented to all potential buyers irrespevtive of who the buyer’s agent is.

 Regarding #3, as a practical fact, buyer agents who show listing belonging to their own brokerage likely will not know anything about the seller or the property other than what’s public information in ARMLS and what they see onsite.
 They are going to advise their clients just as they would if some other broker had the listing.
 Of course, if the buyer’s agent is also the listing agent for a property being shown, that’s an entirely different situation.

 A buyer should NEVER choose option #2.
 You should have your own Realtor® representative.